mgechev/blog.mgechev.com/_posts/2017-08-05-typed-lambda-calculus-create-type-checker-transpiler-compiler-javascript.md

 ### Function Type

-We'll express the function type using an array, for instance `['Bool', 'Nat']` is a function which accepts an argument of type `Bool` and returns `Num`.
+We'll express the function type using an array of types, for instance `['Bool', 'Nat']` is a function which accepts an argument of type `Bool` and returns `Num`.
 From the following example, we can see that our language supports high-order functions:

 ```
 (